Planning begins for first International Day of Light in 2018

-The International Day of Light will be proclaimed at the General Conference of UNESCO in November 2017 and the first celebration will take place on 16 May 2018.
-The official website of the initiative is now online: www.lightday.org.
+The International Day of Light will be proclaimed at the General Conference of UNESCO in November 2017.
+The first celebration will take place on 16 May 2018.
+You can visit the official website of the initiative at: www.lightday.org.

 The purpose of an International Day of Light will be to provide an annual focal point for the appreciation of the role that light plays in the lives of the citizens of the world in areas of science, culture, education, sustainable development, and in fields as diverse as medicine, communications and energy.
 The broad theme of light will allow many different sectors of society to participate in activities around the world to raise awareness of science and technology, art and culture, and their importance in achieving the goals of UNESCO — education, equality and peace.

 Partners around the world are now beginning ambitious plans for a wide range of local celebrations and activities to raise awareness of the many different ways light impacts society.
-In addition, an official inauguration ceremony will take place at the headquarters of UNESCO in Paris in the afternoon and evening of 16 May 2018, involving presentations from Nobel laureates and other scientists, industry leaders, as well as a wide range of other partners from sectors including art, architecture, lighting, design and NGOs.
+In addition, an official inauguration ceremony will take place at the headquarters of UNESCO in Paris on 16 May 2018.
+It will involve presentations from Nobel laureates and other scientists, industry leaders, and a wide range of other partners from sectors including art, architecture, lighting, design and NGOs.

 About the International Day of Light